-Drie. fly state the value or ideologies supported by American conservation For the conservative, government is limited.
+For the e conservative, government is limited.
 Expand.
-Conservatives, the great ends are more than economic and more ical.
-What are they ?
+For Co onservatives, the great ends are more than economic c and mor al. What are they? c and mor

 3.2.4 CONSERVATISM: MICHAEL OAKESHOTT

 Robert Schuettinger in The Individualist (1963), refers to Oakeshott as a disciple of Burke, who knows that most social issues are moral and not susceptible of solution at the hands of the new breed of social engineers.
 For Oakeshott, conservatism is not a credo, a body of principles, or an ideology.
 It is disposition to enjoy what is available rather than to look for something else.